Expression of Interest

 Location: COP30, 10–21 November 2025 | Blue Zone, Belém, Brazil

-We are calling on all organisations, coalitions, businesses, creatives, and community groups to bring your boldest ideas to life at the Resilience Hub at COP30.
+We are calling on all organisations, coalitions, businesses, creatives, and community groups to bring your boldest ideas to life at the Peru Resilience Hub at COP30.
 The Resilience Hub will feature curated sessions, hands-on workshops, peer-led dialogues, and artistic reflections that tackle the most pressing systemic blockers – and the most promising levers – for change.

 This year’s programming is anchored in the Resilience Science Must-Knows, a science-based framework developed through global consultation to surface the most critical insights required to drive transformation.
 These insights have been distilled into six challenge tracks that shape our agenda in Belém and beyond.